Gear Guide

 3"~31.5"Most headroom, but less comfortable sleep for most people

-4" (standard)30.5"Community sweet spot: comfortable sleep + generous headroom
+4" (most common)30.5"Community sweet spot: comfortable sleep + generous headroom

 5"~29.5"Still workable for most: noticeably better sleep quality